rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 == Response spectrum validation

-We check peak response consistency by comparing the ERS of each accelerated profile with an SRS envelope that represents a relevant reference shock.
+Peak response consistency is checked by comparing the ERS of each accelerated profile with an SRS envelope that represents a relevant reference shock.
 The envelope uses the maximax convention.
-We select a small damping ζ to match structural behaviour and we space frequency points on a logarithmic grid.
-This confirms that time compression does not introduce unrealistic peaks @lalanne2010mechanicalvol @nagle2010test.
+A small damping ζ is selected to match structural behaviour and frequency points are spaced on a logarithmic grid.
+This check confirms that time compression does not introduce unrealistic peaks @lalanne2010mechanicalvol @nagle2010test.

 [Add the verification of time reduction images]